Dozer-Protocol/automatic-exchange-service/README.md

       - HEADLESS_SEED_DEFAULT: enter your seeds separeted with spaces and without quotes
 ```

 Those are local enviroment varibles that needs to be set on the local docker container.
+There is a 1% fee to Dozer protocol treasure to funding development.

 If you want to run at mainnet, comment the wallet service and uncomment the below wallet service, designed for mainnet, remember to change your seeds, if needed.